Do I need funeral cover?

 TIP: USE FUNERAL COVER FOR FUNERALS

 Use funeral cover for funeral expenses.
+It is not intended to provide for your family after your death as the maximum payout is limited and based on funeral costs.
 If you need to provide for your children’s education or an income for your family after your death, consider taking out a life insurance policy as it may well provide better and cheaper cover.